 It is also important that any network paths are mapped via UNC rather than mapping a drive letter within a user session.
 This is because the drive mapping will not be known by services when they are running under the service control manager (ie: when they are running as services rather than when a user is logged in).
 A common mistake is to map a drive (for example X:) to a UNC path and then to use that drive when installing MailEnable.
 In this case, a potential problem is that when MailEnable services run under their system accounts, the X: will not exist.

 By load balancing and clustering front-end servers (IIS, SMTP/POP, IMAP) the system can scale out easily from the front-end perspective.
 Ideally, there would be a single file service (probably network attached storage or a SAN) and point all the MailEnable servers to the same post office/configuration repository.
 This means that SMTP, POP or MTA servers can be added as required and IP load balancing can be used to provide a clustered IP address.
 All services can be run on all the servers, as they handle the sharing of the data and configuration files.
 It is recommended to allow RPC between the servers for IMAP notifications.

 The Professional Edition of MailEnable experiences latency issues (for login and message routing) where a single implementation or site contains more than 20,000 users.
 MailEnable Enterprise Edition overcomes this issue by providing Enterprise Database configuration providers (rather than tab delimited files).

-The biggest issue with configuring a clustered MailEnable environment (by far) is configuring permissions on shared storage locations, and ensuring that the services running on the members have access to these locations.
+The most common issue with configuring a clustered environment by far is configuring permissions on shared storage locations, and ensuring that the services running on the members have access to these locations.
 In order to test whether your cluster is configured correctly, you should use the managment console to create a new mailbox and verify that the mailbox exists when you attempt to access the management console from another server.